LTUC/amman-prep-d14/Class-06/facilitator/README.md

 ## Arrays

-- How to store a list of something ?
+- How to store a list of something?
 For example, numbers, colors, users, etc.
 - There exists a special data structure named `Array`, to store ordered collections.

 #### Arrays Declaration in JavaScript